giovanni-antonio/FEND-memory-game-project/README.md

 ## Dependencies
 - [Animate.css](https://daneden.github.io/animate.css/)

+## TODOs
+- Add CSS animations when cards are clicked, unsuccessfully matched, and successfully matched.
+- Add unique functionality beyond the minimum requirements (Implement a leaderboard, store game state using local storage, etc.)
+- Implement additional optimizations that improve the performance and user experience of the game (keyboard shortcuts for gameplay, etc).

 ## Contributing
 If you have questions, fund bugs or want to help with repo hit me up at [@gioalo](https://github.com/gioalo/)